HazemAbdelghafar/Live-Translation-Using-OCR/README.md

 ## Usage Guidelines

-1. Run the main script to start the live OCR process:
+1. Run the main script to start the live translation process:
    ```
-   python src/live_ocr.py
+   python live_translation.py
    ```

 2. The application will access your laptop's camera, capture frames, and process them for text recognition, translation, and speech output.